Learning Spanish with a magazine may never have crossed your mind.

 3. Internet It

 If you want to explore Spanish language magazines more broadly, check out web pages that feature lists, collections and reviews of Spanish language magazines online.
-A Google search will always take you deeper, but here are a few great sites to get you started: Pimsleur magazine recommendations, MultilingualBooks.com and w3newspapers.
+A Google search will always take you deeper, but here are two great sites to get you started: MultilingualBooks.com and w3newspapers.

 You can also go totally old-school and check your local library for more magazine offerings.
-They might be low on Spanish language content, probably depending on where you live, but be sure to check out the Scholastic section which is usually never found lacking.
+They might be low on Spanish language content, depending on where you live, but be sure to check out the Scholastic section if you choose this route.

 So now you know how to find magazines, but you might still be wondering what makes them so special as language learning tools.
 I mean, why grab a magazine as opposed to an e-book, newspaper or audiobook?